Unconventional alternating out-of-plane spin polarization in the coplanar kagome antiferromagnet

-When the two terminations are inequivalent, the top--bottom symmetry of the ribbon is broken, leading to the appearance of an antisymmetric spin splitting characteristic of an altermagnetic state.
-A similar antisymmetric spin splitting has been predicted previously in kagome systems, although it typically requires asymmetric breathing of the lattice \cite{Hayami2020}. {In the present case, however, the altermagnetic behavior is purely induced by asymmetric confinement, which breaks the spatial inversion symmetry of the ribbon.
-As a consequence, the symmetry constraint that enforces the cancellation of the out-of-plane spin polarization is lifted, thereby allowing for a finite antisymmetric spin splitting \cite{Hayami2020b}.}
+{ When the two terminations are inequivalent, the top--bottom symmetry of the ribbon is broken, leading to the appearance of a momentum-antisymmetric spin splitting, even in the absence of relativistic SOC.
+A similar momentum-antisymmetric spin splitting has been predicted previously in kagome systems, although it typically requires asymmetric breathing of the lattice, which breaks the spatial inversion symmetry of the system~\cite{Hayami2020}.
+In the present case, however, the spin splitting is induced solely by the asymmetric ribbon confinement, which breaks the spatial inversion symmetry of the ribbon{, as the kagome plaquettes at the top edge become incomplete.} Consequently, the inversion-symmetry constraint prohibiting the momentum-antisymmetric spin splitting is removed, thereby allowing a finite momentum-antisymmetric spin splitting to emerge \cite{Hayami2020b}. }

 We further investigate the real-space transport in these two geometries.
 Figure~\ref{fig2} displays the spatial distribution of the out-of-plane spin density in the symmetric kagome ribbon for different transport energies.
 In panel (a), the ribbon supports $20$ open modes.
 Due to the symmetric confinement, the spin density alternates between up and down in a perfectly symmetric manner across the ribbon.
 In panel (b), only two electronic modes are available in the leads.
 In this regime, the spin density penetrates deeply into the bulk of the ribbon.
 Although the spin density is spatially extended, it averages to zero when integrated over the entire sample due to the preserved reflection symmetry.
 However, the opposite spin densities remain well separated in real space.